simonspa/corryvreckan/src/modules/EventLoaderATLASpix/README.md

 ### Parameters
 * `input_directory`: Path to the directory containing the `data.bin` file.
 This path should lead to the directory above the ALTASpix directory, as this string is added to the input directory in the module.
+* `legacy_format`: Set `true` if using legacy data format of the Karlsruhe readout system.
+Default is `false`, corresponding the the format of the Caribou readout system.
 * `clock_cycle`: Period of the clock used to count the trigger timestamps in, defaults to `6.25ns`.
 * `clkdivend2`: Value of clkdivend2 register in ATLASPix specifying the speed of TS2 counter.
 Default is `0`.